benchristel/benchristel.github.io/_posts/2018-06-30-tdd-is-about-minimizing-testing.md

 complete, they have their own set of pitfalls.
 The main one is the difficulty of isolating the units of code to be tested.
-When modules are not designed explicitly for testability, it's all to easy to let them interact with a large number of other systems.
+When modules are not designed explicitly for testability, it's all too easy to let them interact with a large number of other systems.
 A module that makes network calls, gets the current time, generates random data, and writes to a database is going to be difficult to